 How Automated Tracking Works

-Modern kennel software handles vaccination tracking automatically:
+Modern pet boarding management software handles vaccination tracking automatically:

 - Client uploads - Pet parents upload vaccination records through the customer portal